South Carolina: The American Revolution

 On March 26, 1776, the colony adopted the Constitution of South Carolina, electing John Rutledge as the state's first president.
 In February 1778, South Carolina became the first state to ratify the Articles of Confederation, the initial governing document of the United States, and in May 1788, South Carolina ratified the United States Constitution, becoming the eighth state to enter the union.

+This flag flew during the Battle of Sullivan's Island (June 28, 1776), where patriot forces defended a fort made of palmetto logs against a British naval attack.
+The spongy palmetto wood absorbed cannon fire, helping the Americans repel the British and save Charleston for years.
+Sergeant William Jasper's heroic act of retrieving the shot-down flag became legendary.

 During the American Revolutionary War (1775–1783), about a third of combat action took place in South Carolina, more than any other state.
 Inhabitants of the state endured being invaded by British forces and an ongoing civil war between loyalists and partisans that devastated the backcountry.
 It is estimated 25,000 slaves (30% of those in South Carolina) fled, migrated or died during the war.